-Recent portraits were of Her Majesty the Queen and Prince William, Duke of Cambridge.
+Recent portraits were of Her Majesty the Queen, Prince William, Duke of Cambridge, and Prince Harry.

 He currently takes portraits at Chatham House in London, and for the Eccles Centre for American Studies at the British Library, where he is a Fellow.